 What environmental and/or social characteristics are promoted by this financial product?
+The Sub-Fund promotes environmental characteristics related to:

 - climate change mitigation and climate change adaptation in line with the Paris Agreement; sustainable cities and communities; - transition to a circular economy.